FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/user-defined-components/getting-started.md

 ### Component Parameters

-Component parameters in FlutterFlow are values that a component receives from its parent entity, such as a page or another component.
-These parameters allow the component to be dynamic and adaptable based on the context in which it is used.
-Parameters enable you to customize components for different use cases without altering the underlying design or functionality.
+In FlutterFlow, component parameters are values passed down from a parent entity like a page or another component.
+These parameters make the component adaptable and dynamic, adjusting to the context in which it is used.

-By using parameters, you can create flexible components that can be reused across different parts of your app, enhancing modularity and reducing redundancy.

 :::info
 Learn [**how to add a component to an entity,**](using-components) such as a page or another